 1) The report must briefly explain about contaminants that one may reasonably expect to find in drinking water, including bottled water.
 This may include the language from subsections (h)(1)(A) through (h)(1)(C), or the CWS may use its own comparable language.
 The report also must include the language from subsection (h)(1)(D).

-A) The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+A) Both tap water and bottled water come from rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material.
-The water can also pick up substances resulting from the presence of animals or from human activity.
+The water can also pick up and transport substances resulting from the presence of animals or from human activity.
+These substances are also called contaminants.

 i) Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife;

-ii) Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming;
+ii) Inorganic contaminants, such as salts and metals, which can occur naturally in the soil or groundwater or may result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming;

 iii) Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, or residential uses;